 A career in public health is as varied as it is satisfying.
 MPH degrees are required for more specialized positions like the following:

 - Public Health Attorney: Public health attorneys collaborate with all levels of local, state and national legislature to set regulations, pass laws in public health and become advocates for patients.
 More specialized attorneys will try cases against businesses and organizations that violate public health laws.
-Salary range for these positions range between the mid $50,000 range and $165,000 range and is based on experience level and reputation within an organization.
-Keep in mind these are very competitive positions.
+Salary range for these positions range between $61,490 and more than $208,000 and is based on experience level and reputation within an organization.* Keep in mind these are very competitive positions.

-- Management Policy Advisor: Management Policy Advisors are usually part of the executive team and analyze management activity for both nonprofit and for profit organizations, government agencies and corporations.
+- Management Policy Advisor: Management Policy Advisors are usually part of the executive team and analyze management activity for both nonprofit and for-profit organizations, government agencies and corporations.
 They are responsible for knowing an organization from top to bottom, recognizing trends outside the organization and suggesting policy changes within the organization.
-Annual wages for these positions vary based on whether it is a non profit or for profit and the individual's experience level.
-Salaries can range between $90,000 and $150,000 per year.
-Keep in mind demand in these positions is growing.
+Annual wages for these positions vary based on whether it is a nonprofit or for profit and the individual's experience level.
+Salaries can range between $50,990 and $156,840 per year.* Keep in mind demand in these positions is growing.

 - Health Care Administrator: Health care administrators manage healthcare facilities like assisted living organizations and coordinate healthcare services within a hospital for example.
 As a matter of fact nearly 40 percent of health care administrators work in a hospital.
 Other locations include nursing homes, outpatient clinics, doctor's offices and emergency care locations.
-The average salary range for these positions is the mid $80,000 range but vary by area and responsibility and experience.
-The high end wage level is $144,000.
-The demand for these positions is expected to grow as well.
+The median salary for these positions is $104,280 but can vary by area and responsibility and experience.
+The high end wage level is over $195,630.* The demand for these positions is expected to grow as well.

 These are only three examples of the many careers one with a MPH can explore.
 Others include Director of Family Health Services, Biostatistician, Legislative Policy Advisor, Infection Preventionist, Epidemiologist, Public Health Consultant and Public Health Planner.